pyeve/eve/docs/foreword.rst

 ----------------
 At `Gestionale Amica <http://gestionaleamica.com>`_ we had been working hard on a full featured, Python powered, RESTful Web API.
-We learned quite a few things on REST best patterns, and we got a chance to put Python's renowned web capabilities under review.
-Then, at EuroPython 2012, I got a chance to share what we learned and my talk sparked quite a bit of interest there.
-A few months have passed and still the slides are receiving a lot of hits each day, and I keep receiving emails about source code samples and whatnot.
-After all, a REST API lies in the future of every web-oriented developer, and who isn't these days?
+We learned quite a few things on REST best patterns, and we had a chance to put Python's renowned web capabilities to the test.
+Then, at EuroPython 2012, I had the opportunity to share what we learned.
+My talk sparked quite a bit of interest, and even after a few months had passed, the slides were still receiving a lot of hits every day.
+I kept receiving emails asking for source code examples and whatnot.
+After all, a REST API lies in the future of every web-oriented developer, and who isn't one these days?

 So, I thought, perhaps I could take the proprietary, closed code (codenamed 'Adam') and refactor it "just a little bit", so that it could fit a much wider